inkarkat/vim-PatternsOnText/README.md

                                 matchNum:   total number of matches
                                 matchCount: number of current match of {pattern};
                                             decreases from matchNum to 1
+                                matches:    List of all recorded matches, index with matchCount to obtain the current
+                                            one
                                 matchText:  matched text (as you cannot use submatch(0) any longer
                                 startPos:   [line, col] of the start of the match